AaltoICMCourse/AaltoICMCourse.github.io/_posts/examples-unity/2018-10-15-ICM-example-unity-CalamachineUnion.md

 ---
 layout: page-fullwidth
 subheadline:
-title:  "Intelligent Pool"
+title:  "Calamachine Union"
-teaser: "An example of playing the billiard using sampling based method, and how to combine it with supervised learning."
+teaser: "Calamachine Union!
+An actual game that uses reinforcement learning.
+The gameplay is to design and train your agent to play a platformer game!"
 meta_teaser:
 breadcrumb: true
 header: